open-webui/docs/docs/tutorial/images.md

 1. Ensure ComfyUI is running and verify the connection to Open WebUI.
 You won't be able to proceed without a successful connection.
 2. Once the connection is verified, toggle on **Image Generation (Experimental)**.
 More options will be presented to you.
-3. Continuye to step 3 for the final configuration steps.
+3. Continue to step 3 for the final configuration steps.

 ### Step 3: Configure ComfyUI Settings and Import Workflow